ppnwt/ppnwt/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Thai Life Assurance (Developer)
+- 🔭 Developer at Thai Life Insurance Public Company Limited.
 - 🌱 I’m currently learning ... in role of Full Stack Developer
 - 📫 How to reach me: <a href="https://medium.com/@newzpanuwat">@medium</a>